 What data breach procedures we have in place

-As soon as we are made aware of any data breach we will publish a notice on the home page of this website and alert everyone we can via direct message or social media if we have their contact details.
+As soon as we are made aware of any data breach we will publish a notice on the home page of this website and alert everyone we can via direct message or social media if they have been affected and if we have their contact details.

 What third parties we receive data from